 Garlic has always been well-known for its immune-boosting properties.
 Not only can it help you fight off colds, but it is also heart-healthy and can help protect against some of the harmful carcinogens that are caused by grilling at high temperatures.
 If you aren't a big fan of that garlicky after-taste, you can modify the amount of garlic you use in this hummus recipe to suit your palette.

 The olive oil in this hummus recipe is considered a healthy fat that can help reduce bad cholesterol.
 Olive oil is also rich in Vitamin E and iron, and it contains a phytochemical that may help reduce joint and muscle inflammation.

 When served with an array of colorful crudites such as sweet red bell peppers, crisp snap peas, and crunchy green beans, you can up the nutritional value of this healthy hummus recipe.
-One medium-sized red bell peppers has as much vitamin C as an orange, plus it's a great source of beta-carotene.
-Snap peas, green beans and celery are high in fiber.
+One medium-sized red bell pepper has as much vitamin C as an orange, plus it's a great source of beta-carotene.
+Snap peas, green beans, and celery are high in fiber.